otter-sec/rctf/docs/content/running_a_successful_ctf/deploying_challenges.md

       * use nameservers of Google if you want to host challenges under `*.example.com`, or
       * use a subdomain with a `NS` records pointing to Google so that challenges are available under `*.subdomain.example.com`

-- By default, the created nodes are spot instances.
+- By default, the created nodes are spot (cheaper) instances.
 This means that every 24 hours, the nodes will be changed and this will cause temporary downtime for the challenges.
-You can trigger cluster resize and explicitly not provide the spot instance flag to get rid of this behavior (e.g. `kctf cluster resize --min-nodes 1 --max-nodes 3 --num-nodes 1 --machine-type n2-standard-4`).
+You can trigger cluster resize and explicitly not provide the spot instance flag to get rid of this behavior (e.g. `kctf cluster resize --min-nodes 1 --max-nodes 3 --num-nodes 1 --machine-type n2-standard-4`) in favor of costing slightly more.

 - If a healthcheck fails, the challenge will be automatically restarted, which may seem like connectivity issues to the challenge.
   In such scenarios, you should verify the output of `kctf chal status` to save some time debugging.

 - Monitor your GCP project's quotas (the dashboard is nice enough to let you know which ones are reached / close to being reached!).
   Having too many challenges may cause the deployment to be stuck due to not enough available IPs due to low quota.
-Setting up kCTF in advance is also an easy way to have your quotas tested and help with automatic processing of quota increase requests.
+Setting up kCTF in advance is also an easy way to confirm your quotas are high enough and may increase your account's reputation for quota requests to pass automatically.

 - Some challenges deployed to kCTF may require additional changes due to certain hardening features, again, setting up kCTF in advance helps a lot with ironing out issues that would otherwise happen during the competition.
 [This](https://kubernetes.io/docs/concepts/workloads/pods/)